 The main function of string trees is to increase the strings’ break angle which is the angle of an individual string going over the nut.
 This increased angle ensures that those strings don’t break out from the nut as well as they have increased tension so they are more evenly tense along with other strings.

-Some people also claim that it improves the tone and sustain.
-Please keep reading as I will be sharing a video that I have made for this experiment, then you will be able to decide for yourself if they really improve tone and sustain.
+Some people also claim that it improves tone and sustain.
+Please keep reading as I will be sharing a video that I have made for this experiment, and then you will be able to decide for yourself if they really improve tone and sustain.